DHTMLX/docs-todolist/docs/api/events/deletetask_event.md

 ### Description

-@short: fires when removing a task
+@short: Fires when removing a task

 ### Usage